Muayyed Nureddin

-"suffered mistreatment amounting to torture" while in Syrian detention and that deficient information sharing by CSIS and the RCMP "likely contributed" to his detention in Syria.
-After pursuing a civil litigation for nearly ten years, in July 2017, Nureddin and two other torture victims settled their claims with the Canadian government.
+Muayyed Nureddin (مؤيد نورالدين) is an Iraqi-born Canadian geologist who was imprisoned and tortured in Syria after being arrested in December 2003.
+After a public inquiry in 2008 and then pursuing a civil litigation for nearly ten years, in July 2017, Nureddin and two other torture victims settled their claims with the Canadian government.

 Life

+Muayyed Nureddin was born in Iraq, and worked as a geologist in Canada after migrating there.

 In 1996, Nureddin offered to drive Mahmoud Jaballah, a new Egyptian immigrant, around the city if necessary, as he was a newcomer without transportation, but the two never became friends.

 Nureddin was approached by the Canadian Security Intelligence Service (CSIS) in 2000, and interviewed.

 On September 16, 2003, Nureddin boarded his flight at Pearson International Airport towards Amsterdam, intending to travel from there on to Iraq to visit family.
 He was questioned by a pair of CSIS officials for 45 minutes prior to departure, and asked about the amount of money he was carrying with him, and whether he knew Aly Hindy, Hassan Farhat or Subghat Allah Rasul.
 He flew to Amsterdam, and then to Iraq, without incident.